sofiabaezzato/sofiabaezzato/README.md

 ###

-<h3 align="left">Frontend enthusiast aspiring to evolve into a Full Stack Developer ✨</h3>
+<h3 align="left">I'm a software developer, working primarily with Java and exploring JavaScript/TypeScript in my free time ✨</h3>

 ###

-<p align="left">📚 I'm currently learning testing w/ Cypress<br>🧠 I have a growth mindset, thus I strongly believe that we can develop our skills and talents through hard work and patience<br>🍕 In my free time I read, run and make an insane amount of pizza<br>🌍 Based in Italy but willing to move to other European countries</p>
+<p align="left">📚 I'm currently learning Java, Spring and Spring Boot<br>🧠 I have a growth mindset, thus I strongly believe that we can develop our skills and talents through hard work and patience<br>🍕 In my free time I read, run and make an insane amount of pizza<br>🌍 Based in Italy but willing to move to other European countries</p>

 ###